ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 5. Steps on how we will transform the raw data into the final form:

-    **Cleaning and Preprocessing**: Check for and handle missing data, eliminate duplicate records, and unify formats from various sources.
+    **Cleaning and Preprocessing**: Check for and handle missing data, eliminate duplicate records, unify formats from various sources, and run ydata-profiling for EDA report.

     **Integration**: Combine different datasets using common identifiers such as company names or transaction dates.